 - Short Course proposal guidance is provided for PIs interested in including short courses as part of their broader impacts.

-- Curriculum Design and Instructional Proposal Guidance Guidance are available for integration of geodetic science and applications into educational materials and coursework.
+- Curriculum Design and Instructional Proposal Guidance are available for integration of geodetic science and applications into educational materials and coursework.